CarragherLab/cptools2/README.md

 job.remove_plate(["plate_1", "plate_2"])

-# number of images per sub-job
+# number of images per task
 job.chunk(job_size=48)

 job.create_commands(pipeline="/path/to/cellprofiler/pipeline.cppipe",
                     location="/path/to/scratch/space",
                     commands_location="/home/user")
 ```

+This produces a directory containing a loaddata file for each task, and three text files containing staging commands, cellprofiler commands, and de-staging commands that can be run as three concurrent array jobs.

 Previous version for the AFM filesystem is available [here](https://github.com/swarchal/CP_tools).